Mrs. Christine Evelyn Anderson

 Victor Jonathan Roland Anderson

-[ son ] An ambitious and studious 15-year old boy.
+[ son ] An ambitious and studious 15-year old boy who misses his father.

 Thomas "Tommy" Mason